-Employment skills development programs (ESDPs) cover a diverse range of activities aimed at re-engaging young people (aged 15–17 years), who have left school early or are at risk of leaving school.
-ESDPs can offer young people an eligible option for engagement during their 'compulsory participation phase'.
+Employment skills development programs (ESDPs) are aimed at re-engaging young people (aged 15–17 years) who have left school early or are at risk of leaving school.
+ESDPs offer young people an alternative engagement option during their compulsory participation phase.

-ESDPs generally offer informal education and training activities which prepare young people for employment or further training.
-There may also be some accredited activities that are designed to help young people become 'job-ready'.
+ESDPs provide informal education and training pathways that lead to employment, further training or a return to school.
+There may be some accredited activities within the program designed to help young people become 'job-ready'.

 • gain a senior certificate, a certificate III or certificate IV